The World Next Door (video game): Reception

 The game received an aggregate score of 63/100 on Metacritic.

 Reviewing the Switch version, Jordan Rudek of Nintendo World Report rated the game 6.5/10 points, praising the game's mix of genres as "interesting", but stating that he "finished the game feeling surprised and disappointed that there wasn’t more here".
 Stating that "the RPG elements aren’t utilized very well or with much thought", he criticized the game's quests as not really yielding any reward.
 He also criticized the fact that the game autosaves at the end, preventing them from returning to complete quests.

 Kimberley Wallace of Game Informer rated the game 6/10 points, praising its "great art style", but calling the narrative "disappointing", stating that "the one-note characters and the predictable story never go anywhere interesting".
 She concluded that she "expected something to pay off in the long run [...] but I instead ended the game saying, 'That’s it?'"

 Reviewing the PC version, Jordan Ramée of GameSpot rated the game 6/10 points, praising the puzzle mechanics as well-designed and strategic, especially once tougher enemies are introduced, and calling the dialog "well-written and funny".
-However, he also called early-game battles "too simple" and said the lack of character development made the characters feel "fairly generic", also stating that a large plot point was "left unresolved" by the end.
+He also called early-game battles "too simple" and said the lack of character development made the characters feel "fairly generic", also stating that a large plot point was "left unresolved" by the end.
 He concludes by saying that "The World Next Door plays like the first arc of something more, ending right when it seems like it's about to deliver the experience you want."